-Lawson-Fulton Student Center, Suite 208, ext.
-2581, email: studentlife@hiu.edu
+Lawson-Fulton Student Center, Lower Level, ext.
+2581, email: housing@hiu.edu

-An ID card is issued by the Office of Student Life to every student attending HIU or residing in the residence halls.
+An ID card is issued by the Housing Office to every student attending HIU or residing in the residence halls.
 ID cards are used for access to the residence halls, parking lot, the Dining Commons, library services, and to register chapel attendance.

 ID Cards are issued during orientation at no cost.
-Should a student lose or damage their ID card, they need to email Student Life immediately and request a new one through their HIU email at studentlife@hiu.edu"
+Should a student lose or damage their ID card, they need to email Student Life immediately and request a new one through their HIU email at housing@hiu.edu"